XCSoar/XCSoar/XCSoarV4-README.txt

 The map is capable of displaying terrain elevation contours and vector topology.
 See the section below for more details.

+Snail trail uses graduated color to show the glider's vario measurement.
+Green indicates lift and the color varies through grey (zero lift) to red to indicate sink.
+In lift, the trail thickness increases proportionally to make it easier to identify.

 ============================================================================